-AIMC 201 | PRINCIPLES OF ADVERTISING AND INTEGRATED MARKETING COMMUNICATIONS (IMC) (3-0-3) Prerequisite: MKTG 201 | F, S, SI marketing mix.
+AIMC 201 | PRINCIPLES OF ADVERTISING AND INTEGRATED MARKETING COMMUNICATIONS (IMC) (3-0-3)

+Prerequisite: MKTG 201 | F, S, SI

+This course introduces students to the field of integrated marketing communications (IMC) and its role in the marketing mix.
 The course also provides students with an understanding of different media choices, such as advertising, sales promotion, public relations, personal selling, direct marketing, digital and social media.
 Students examine basic communication theories and media concepts.
 Students further learn how to apply their knowledge in determining media objectives and strategies.
 Special attention is given to the creative product across all media and tools.